 Some forever, not for better …”

-The decades-old musical disagreement remained unresolved until a recent presentation at the 2018 American Statistical Association conference (held in Vancouver, B.C., it wrapped about a month ago), one of the largest gatherings of statisticians and data scientists in the world.
+The decades-old musical disagreement remained unresolved until a recent presentation at the 2018 American Statistical Association conference (held in Vancouver, B.C., it wrapped about a month ago); it’s one of the largest gatherings of statisticians and data scientists in the world.

 Three of those data scientists (Mark Glickman, a Harvard statistician; Harvard professor of engineering Ryan Song; and Dalhousie University mathematician Jason Brown) presented a paper called “Assessing Authorship of Beatles Songs from Musical Content: Bayesian Classification Modeling from Bags-of-Words Representations”